-Uncle Tom’s Cabin, from Hero to Traitor
+Uncle Tom’s Cabin, from scandal to anger

 By Priscilla Pizzato